ansible-community/ansible-build-data/docs/new-ansible-and-freezes.md

 After the release of `X.0.0`, it is necessary to create the directory structure for Ansible `X+1`.

-1. Determine the current major version and previous major version
+1. Determine the current major version and next major version

     ``` sh
     CURRENT_MAJOR_VERSION=9